Twiggy: 1970–1979

-After four years of modelling, Twiggy retired in 1970, stating: "You can't be a clothes hanger for your entire life!"
-She broke off with Justin de Villeneuve, who had been overseeing her business affairs since 1966 and released him from his duties as her manager, claiming in later years that "her career had more to do with that famous picture of her with those funny painted eyelashes, which appeared in the Daily Express under the headline 'The Face of '66' " than with his promotional efforts.
+After four years of modelling, Twiggy retired in 1970, stating, "You can't be a clothes hanger for your entire life!"
 She has stated several times that she is only really remembered for her modelling career although it was "only a short part of my life".
 She began to develop a film interest through her weekly visits to Ken Russell's house; they would watch old films together, which featured Greta Garbo, Clark Gable, and other Hollywood actors and actresses.
 This began to give Twiggy a new outlook on the way she dressed and the way she wore her hair; she began wearing a beret, longer skirts, and flowers as the hippie look was beginning to take over London.
 Ken and Twiggy worked on a film together, called The Boy Friend (1971), after watching a performance of the original musical, staged by Ken's mother's amateur dramatics group.

-Twiggy then embarked on an award-winning acting and singing career, starring in a variety of roles on stage and screen, and recording albums.
-In 1971, she made her film debut as an extra, dressed as a male courtier, in Ken Russell's The Devils.
-The same year, she performed her first leading role as Polly Browne, in Russell's adaptation of Sandy Wilson's pastiche of 1920s hit musicals, The Boy Friend (1971).
-This marked her initial collaboration with Tommy Tune, and won her two Golden Globe Awards in 1972 (New Star of the Year – Actress and Best Actress in a Musical or Comedy).
-Also in 1971, Twiggy released the single "Zoo de Zoo Zong", written by Roger Cook and Roger Greenaway, and credited to Twiggy and Friends.
-In 1974, she made her West End stage debut in Cinderella; made a second feature, the thriller W (co-starring with her future husband Michael Witney); and hosted her own British television series, Twiggs (later renamed Twiggy).
+Twiggy then embarked on an acting and singing career, starring in a variety of roles on stage and screen, and recording albums.
+In 1971 she made her film debut as an extra, dressed as a male courtier, in Ken Russell's The Devils.
+The same year, she performed her first leading role as Polly Browne in Russell's adaptation of Sandy Wilson's pastiche of 1920s hit musicals, The Boy Friend (1971).
+This marked her initial collaboration with Tommy Tune and won her two Golden Globe Awards in 1972 (New Star of the Year – Actress and Best Actress in a Musical or Comedy).